- What Personal Information do we collect and hold?

 In certain circumstances we may need to collect personal and sensitive information in order to comply with our legal obligations, such as anti-money laundering and counter-terrorism financing laws, for example, in Australia under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and in New Zealand the Financing of Terrorism Act 2009.
 If you do not provide us with the information we request, we will not be able to provide you with our products or services.

-- providing you with updates, offers or proposals in relation to your matters, products and services that may be of interest to you;
+- providing you with updates, offers or proposals in relation to your matters and products and services that may be of interest to you

-- sending regular newsletters (and other correspondence) concerning developments in the field of intellectual property and other areas that may be of interest to you;
+- sending regular news alerts (and other correspondence) concerning developments in the field of intellectual property and other areas that may be of interest to you

 - in the case of employees and contractors: